-You are here: Infothek - What to know about blood pressure - Blood lipids and blood pressure
+You are here: Infothek - Things to know about blood pressure - Blood lipids and blood pressure

 Blood lipids and high blood pressure

 Many people with high blood pressure also have high blood lipid levels.
-To understand the connection, it's helpful to take a closer look at blood lipids and how they work.
+To understand the connection, it's helpful to look more closely at the blood lipids and how they work.

 Blood lipids include cholesterol and triglycerides.
 Cholesterol is divided into HDL and LDL cholesterol.
-Fats (lipids) are not water-soluble, so they don't dissolve in blood; instead they are bound to protein molecules and transported in the blood.
-That's where the term lipoprotein comes from.
+Fats (lipids) are not water-soluble, so they don't dissolve in the blood; instead they are carried in the blood bound to protein molecules.
+That's why they're called lipoproteins.

 Cholesterin und Arteriosklerose